heabijay/crtcli/README.md

 ### workspace.crtcli.toml

-The workspace.crtcli.toml file is an optional configuration file that allows you to use crtcli with multiple packages (package folders) at once, preserving idiomatic command syntax.
+The workspace.crtcli.toml file is an optional configuration file that allows you to easily use crtcli with multiple packages (package folders) at once, preserving idiomatic command syntax.

 Location: ./workspace.crtcli.toml in the current directory.